For full documentation, please see the docs.

 This project launches three containers:

 Externally, only lemur-nginx exposes any ports.
-This container only exposes TCP 80.
-See the Issues section for an explanation of why TCP 443 was not exposed.
+This container exposes TCP 80 and 443.

 Default credentials on the web UI